cristianrb/go_design_patterns/README.md

  - Parsing tokens into meaningful constructs (AST = Abstract Syntax Tree)
  - Parsed data can then be traversed using the Visitor pattern.

+### Iterator
+ - An iterator specifies how you can traverse an object.
+ - Moves along the iterated collection, indicating when last element has been reached.
+ - Not idiomatic in Go (no standard Iterable interface)

 ### Prototype
  - To implement a prototype, partially construct an object and store it somewhere.
  - Deep copy the prototype.